The View Wilshire Tower

 When most project managers would steer clear from entering into this type of situation due to the fact that it would be an uphill battle working on a project that was already well over its original budget and a logistical nightmare to sequence and schedule construction around such a high occupancy rate, Urban One invited the challenge.
 Urban One took full control of the project, acting as Federal Street’s direct representative, taking over their budget development, approvals, permits, DRE filings, pay requisitions, job cost accounting, cash flow analysis, scheduling, bidding, trade buyout, contract negotiations, design development, consultant management, public authorities management, value engineering, LEED analysis, document control, submittal/RFI/SK review, field quality control, change order review, inspections & certifications, lien releases, punchlist, and HO/HOA warranty/O&M manual compilation.

 Urban One devised a plan for construction that was cognizant of the existing tenants’ personal space and structured the hierarchy of contractors in a way that would lower the budget.
 By splitting the scope of work up and giving it to multiple prime contractors, contracting with several specialty contractors directly, and purchasing the majority of the material themselves, Urban One was able to save the client over $1 million off their already-inflated budget.
 Urban One has also sequenced the work in such a way that the high visibility areas of the project (i.e. – new windows, painting of exterior façade, elevator modernization, pool remodel, landscape/hardscape improvements, and buildout of common areas, such as the lobby and corridors) are completed first in order to boost future sales.
-The benefits of Urban One’s strategic position have already been realized and will continue to grow as the project progresses.
+The benefits of Urban One’s strategic position were realized as the project progressed to completion.

 Check out progress photos of The View Wilshire Tower on Urban One’s Flickr page.